 I remembered having many discussions with my husbands and setting tall ambitions on what kind of parents we would want to be – the loving and encouraging parent, who is understanding and not indulgent, and does what’s best for the child.
 We had lofty plans before his appearance into our family – no pacifier, no formula and no rocking and patting.
 But in a short span of two days after the birth of our son, we threw them out of our windows.

-As I look back on this one year of parenting, I have experienced that parenthood is not for the faint hearted.
-It can be an amazing experience to be holding a tiny life in your arms, yet at the same time, a hair pulling experience with the endless sleepless nights and continuous cries.
-If I could turn back time, there are a few things I wish I could tell myself to cling on to during the challenging moments.
+As I look back on this one year of parenting, I have experienced that parenthood is not for the faint-hearted.
+It can be an amazing experience to be holding a tiny life in your arms, yet at the same time, a hair-pulling experience with endless sleepless nights and continuous cries.
+If I could turn back time, there are a few things I wish I could tell myself to cling to during the challenging moments.

 1. Simple-rule-of-thumb: Whatever works.

 Eventually, sleep deprivation and post-natal blues won us over and we took the simple-rule-of-thumb advice of WHATEVER WORKS.
 Of course, not to the extent of causing my baby harm such as feeding him with drowsy medicine to make him sleep!
 This rule worked like a charm to calm my soul!